rgretkierewicz/EveManager/README.txt

 Running the program:
 The application uses MySQL WorkBench 8.0 to run its database.
 Database_Setup_Instructions.txt provides steps for setting up the database to run the application with.
+Use IntelliJ IDEA to open the application files.
 Launch the application from 'Main'.
 Login with the username 'test' and the password 'test'.

 Skills I used:
 - Creating and utilizing lambda expressions